chaynHQ/soulmedicine/README.md

 Once you have the prerequisites above, the codebase cloned and the dependent services running locally…

 Set up **local** env vars in a new `.env.local` file – see the section at the bottom of the `.env` file for the variables you may need to set.

+You will need to ensure your local database has the role "sm" set up with permissions to create databases.

 Then run the following to set everything up: